pierremaw/Tradingview-ChartBot/README.md

 ```

 The record in Airtable will be updated with a file upload and a URL in the field named by `request_type`.

-## Deployment

-You can run the application on any VPS with Python 3.6 or newer.
-Docker support is recommended for production use.
-Ensure your Selenium Grid is also running in the environment, either locally or remotely.